 Adding Objectivity to the Injury Case

 Personal injuries result in physical pain and emotional trauma.
 This trauma may keep the victim from making objective decisions about the injury case.
-A lawyer brings the much-needed objectivity in the case, helping the victim receive reasonable compensation.
+A lawyer brings much-needed objectivity in the case, helping the victim receive reasonable compensation.

 Leveling the Playing Field